compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step6.md

 1. $\cdot$ represents the empty typing context, where there are no variables.
 2. $\Gamma, x : t$ represents the environment $\Gamma$ being *extended* with the type mapping $\texttt{x} : t$ (given that $x$ isn't already in $\Gamma$).
    Here you have available the typings of the variables of $\Gamma$, as well as the typing of the new variable $x$.
-3. $\Gamma \vdash e : t$ means that you can produce the program expression $e$ under the typing context $\Gamma$.
+3. $\Gamma \vdash e : t$ (pronounced "gamma entails e of type t") means that you can produce the program expression $e$ under the typing context $\Gamma$.

 In general, we'll use $\Gamma$ to refer to a generic typing context.

 An example of point 3 is the rule for variables: if you have a variable $x$ of type $t$ in your typing context, you can produce an expression $\texttt{x}$ of type $t$.
-This allows you to use the mappings in your typing context in larger expressions.
+This allows you to use the mappings in your typing context to type larger expressions.

 \begin{prooftree}
   \AxiomC{}